 The District's capital assets, with useful lives of more than one year, are stated at historical cost and comprehensively reported in the government-wide financial statements.
 Proprietary capital assets are also reported in their respective financial statements.
 The reported value excludes normal maintenance and repairs which are essentially amounts spent in relation to capital assets that do not increase the capacity or efficiency of the item or extend its useful life beyond the original estimate.
-In the case of donations, the government values these capital assets at the estimated fair value of the item at the date of its donation.
+Donated capital assets are recorded at the estimated fair value at the date of its donation.

 The District generally capitalizes assets with costs of \$1,500 or more as purchase and construction outlays occur.
 Management has elected to include certain homogeneous asset categories with individual assets less than \$1,500 as composite groups for financial reporting purposes.
 Assets purchased or constructed with long-term debt may be capitalized regardless of the threshold established.
-Interest incurred during the construction phase of the business-type activities is included in the capitalized value of the assets constructed.
 The costs of normal maintenance and repairs that do not add to the asset value or materially extend useful lives are not capitalized.
+Construction in progress is stated at cost and consists primarily of costs incurred on construction projects.
+No provision for depreciation is made on construction in progress until the assets are complete and placed into service.
 Capital assets are depreciated using the straight-line method.
 When capital assets are disposed, the cost and applicable accumulated depreciation are removed from the respective accounts, and the resulting gain or loss is recorded in operations.

-Estimated useful lives, in years, for depreciable assets are as follows:
+Estimated useful lives for depreciable assets are as follows: